Richard Plant (writer): Career in New York (1938–1973)

 From time to time, Plant's book reviews of current German literature, including works by Heinrich Böll, Günter Grass, Marie Luise Kaschnitz, and Luise Rinser, were published in the New York Times, Saturday Review, The Nation, Esquire, and other periodicals.
-In 1957, he published a collection of short stories by Böll edited and annotated for use in German language instruction.
+In 1957, he edited a collection of short stories by Böll selected and annotated for use in German language instruction.
 In 1970, he coedited a second, more widely adopted reader for intermediate-level college instruction.
 Although he was successful enough as a classroom teacher to be granted tenure in 1957 and promotion to full professor in 1970, Plant struggled with condescending colleagues who disparaged his lack of scholarly publications while pooh-poohing his editorial and journalistic contributions.
 He resided in Greenwich Village, and summer holidays were spent with his friends Seidlin and Cunz in the mountains at Mallnitz, Austria, or on the beach at Manomet, Massachusetts, where they hobnobbed with the vacationing Hannah Arendt.

 In 1956, Plant published (in English) an essay and the first of five short stories under the pseudonym Orlando Gibbons in the Swiss gay periodical Der Kreis.
 The essay commented on the anti-gay dimension of the McCarthy witch hunt of the preceding years, while the stories "are charming, happy-ending vignettes of gay life in New York City and Massachusetts, two of them with interesting black/white encounters.
 Especially touching is the story of a white boy who, despite his Southern upbringing, discovers that he can love a black man."
 The year 1965 saw the premiere of the opera Lizzie Borden, for which Plant had written the scenario.
 He regarded this as one of his foremost accomplishments.